vikas-movva/Obsidian/Projects/Rust-OS/Notes/01 A Minimal Rust Kernel.md

 - beta: new features that have yet to be tested
 - nightly: experimental features

-The nightly compiler allows you to
+The nightly compiler allows you to opt-in to experimental features such as `!asm` macro for inline asm

 `rustup` can be used to easily install / update all three channels side-by-side.

+#### Target Specification